 3PL companies stand at the forefront of IT innovations in the supply chain.
 They are the ones making the investments in the latest inventory management and transportation software.
 The increase in the prominence of the Internet of Things (IoT) devices allows companies to track shipments much more effectively.
 Integrating the IT functions with their outsourcing partner provides a unique data connection and visibility to the supply chain functions, even if the 3PL company is doing the decision-making.
 Effective IT integration offers increased peace of mind for the contracting company as they can track performance and view their business data at a glance, often in real-time.

 Being able to scale to meet increasing customer demand or move into other market verticals is often key to its success.
 An outsourcing agreement allows companies to scale up or down very quickly, as there is no increased capital cost (such as buying additional trucks) or employee impacts (laying off workers in times of increased demand).
 This scalability and flexibility are desirable to rapidly growing companies and is one reason that outsourcing to 3PL companies is so popular.

-Over 90% of companies involved in outsourcing logistics to a third-party state that their relationship is the primary driver of success for both companies.
-The logistics company brings a wide variety of existing relationships to the table, which allows their partner companies access to transportation companies that they may never have had relationships with before.
+Over 90% of companies involved in outsourcing logistics to a third-party state that their relationship is the primary driver of both companies’ success.
+The logistics company brings a wide variety of existing connections to the table, which allows their partner companies access to transportation companies that they may never have had relationships with before.